Another two verbs with slightly different meanings are 'hear' and 'listen', although they both refer to what we do with our ears.

-Listen to the video to improve your listening skills.
+Listen to the video and improve your listening skills.

 - "Hello, hello.
 I can't ______ you.
 Are you on mute?"

 - "Can you ______ the birds singing?"

 - "What are you _______ to on your phone?"